CCU is Tobacco-Free

 Tobacco-free is a growing trend among colleges and universities across the nation and in South Carolina.
 CCU leaders chose to proactively make the move to provide ample time to implement the change, rather than being forced to react quickly if it becomes a mandate.

 In December 2013, Coastal Carolina University’s Board of Trustees approved the Tobacco-Free Policy, which prohibits the use of all forms of tobacco and smoke-related products.
-This policy goes into effect on August 1, 2014.
+This policy went into effect on August 1, 2014.

 Did You Know?